SnekProgrammer/BF-Compiler/README.md

 - Empty loops are allowed and do nothing but are not optimized away
 - Cells are 8-bit and wrap on overflow/underflow
 - Pointer will NOT wrap on overflow/underflow (undefined behavior)
-- Input and output are done using system calls (Unix x86-64), this may or may not be expanded in the future.
+- Input and output are done using system calls on UNIX, and with the C runtime on windows

 ## Usage